bignya23/AlphaLens/README.md

 ### Step 2: Install Python Requirements
 Navigate to the project folder and install the required Python dependencies:

-1. Move to the SentifyAI folder:
+1. Move to the Alphalens folder:
     ```bash
-    cd SentifyAI
+    cd Alphalens
     ```

 2. Install the required packages: